Realtime vs Cloud Firestore: Which Firebase Database to Choose

 Skipping ahead of the history of the evolution of Firebase, within one year after its acquisition by Google, it was merged with Divshot and since then it has expanded to become a unified platform for mobile developers.

 Firebase now integrates with various other Google services to offer broader products and scale for developers.
+In fact, the benefits that it offers makes Firebase for startups an in-trend process.

 There are two products of Firebase which make it possible to build all the applications we just mentioned.
 Realtime and Cloud Firestore.